Caesars Palace: Music and showmanship

 The Pussycat Dolls Lounge, an adjunct of the Pure Nightclub, opened at Caesars Palace in 2005.
 The lounge was patterned after a vintage strip club.
 The club's center was a stage where dancers called the Pussycat Girls clad in fishnet hose and corsets, began a new dance show every half hour.
 Celebrities like Paris Hilton and Christina Aguilera occasionally danced as "guest pussycats".
 In 2007, Caesars Palace opened a Pussycat Dolls Casino directly across from the Pussycat Dolls Lounge.
 It had an oval pit at the casino's center, where two go-go dancers in cages performed in response to the music.
 At the end of February 2010, the Pussycat Dolls left the Pure nightclub for a new lounge at the Chateau nightclub, which is part of Paris Las Vegas.

-The Omnia (Latin for "[the sum of] all things") nightclub, opened in March 2015, replacing the Pure nightclub which operated there for over a decade.
+Caesars Palace is also the home of Omnia nightclub, replacing Pure nightclub which operated there for over a decade.
 The $107 million expansion and redesign incorporates both the 34000 sqft Pure facility and the adjacent World of Poker tournament room to create a 75000 sqft space that can accommodate 3,500 people.
 Designed by the Rockwell Group, the club is outfitted with theatrical lighting, sound, and climate-control systems, along with rigging and catwalks for aerial performers.
 It is operated by the Hakkasan Group.

 The replica of Cleopatra's Barge houses a bar and lounge that opened at Caesars Palace in 1970.
 Rat Pack members Frank Sinatra and Dean Martin often visited the Barge, with Sinatra occasionally singing there after his own shows.